trek10inc/lambda-powertools-typescript-examples/README.md

 ![console-log](./img/console-log.png)

-Structrued logs in CloudWatch when using Lambda Powertools `logger.info()`.
+Structured logs in CloudWatch when using Lambda Powertools `logger.info()`.
 When you click `Copy`, you get a structured JSON object.
 This is makes searching logs super easy!

 ![logger-info](./img/logger-info.png)

 ### Tracer

 **Note:** For Tracer, you can use a Decorator or [Middy](https://github.com/middyjs/middy).
-Middy is my preferred implementation because it's cleaner and also unlocks more functionality with the ability to know use custom or other open-source middleware.
+Middy is my preferred implementation because it's cleaner and also unlocks more functionality with the ability to now use custom or other open-source middleware.

 TypeScript